 The residents all supposedly live well into their hundreds around here, with their longevity secrets desperately sort out by emulous visitors to the island.

 And Ikarians seem winningly odd.
-The island bursts with flashes of light at times as folk will stand at the upper window of their houses with a mirror as the ferries pass by the coast, tilting them to reflect the sun so as to send their friends on the boat a goodbye message as they sail away.
+The island bursts with flashes of light at times, as folk stand at the upper window of their houses holding mirrors as ferries pass by the coast, tilting them to reflect the sun so as to send their friends on the boat a goodbye message as they sail away.

 Ears ringing, disoriented, we arrive at our hotel and get ready for the party as a rubescent sun gently flops into the sea.

 We have chosen to be here as, again, there is a marked and poignant family history associated with this island.